 - Inland income assets: ~5–7%

-Yield alone is not the primary driver.
+Ultimately, yield alone is not the primary driver.

 Timing the Cycle

-The most relevant factor is not current pricing — but timing within the cycle.
+The most relevant factor is not current pricing, but timing within the cycle.

 A realistic trajectory: